 On a bright spring afternoon this May, Tom Charles drove to Newark International Airport to pick up a family of Syrian refugees.
-Charles is an attorney and a bank consultant, devoted to data and details, but he had scant information on the family that would become part of his life for the next year.
+Charles is ... a bank consultant, devoted to data and details, but he had scant information on the family that would become part of his life for the next year.